Skip to main content

 Most ransomware does not arrive through some elaborate technical exploit.
 It arrives through email.
 A staff member clicks a link.
 They enter their password on a fake login page.
 Or they open an attachment that installs malware in the background.

 From there, the attacker moves through the network, escalates their access, and deploys the ransomware.
 The encryption happens fast, often overnight or over a weekend when nobody is watching.
+Our Incident Response 60-Minute Playbook walks through what to do in the first hour if you discover an attack underway.

 The other common entry point is unpatched software.
 When a security update is released for Windows, or for your accounting software, or for your firewall firmware, it is released because a vulnerability was found.
 If you do not apply the patch, that vulnerability stays open.
 Attackers know this and actively scan for systems running outdated software.